Carl Fredrik Wisløff

 Carl Fredrik Wisløff (31 December 1908 - 25 June 2004) was a Norwegian Lutheran theologian and preacher, who spent much of his professional career at the MF Norwegian School of Theology.
 He is considered among the most important lay preachers in 20th-century Norway.

 Early life and career

 He was born in Drammen, but grew up in Sarpsborg.
 He was the nephew of Johan Martin Wisløff and a first cousin of later bishop Hans Edvard Wisløff.

 Carl Fredrik Wisløff graduated with the cand.theol. degree in 1931, and was hired as a priest at Vaterland the next year.
 He was also hired as the first secretary of the Norges kristelige student- og gymnasiastlag, and also founded the organization's magazine, Credo.
-In 1940, he was appointed as a vicar in Birkenes.
+In 1940, he was appointed as a vicar at Birkenes Church.

 Later life and career

 Jeg vet på hvem jeg tror

 In 1946, Wisløff published Jeg vet på hvem jeg tror ('I Know in Whom I Believe').
 In 2008, the liberal newspaper Dagbladet recognized the book as among the twenty-five most influential prose books in post-1945 Norway.